 Organic Market Garden and Education Centre for Regenerative Living

-On the farm you will find sheep, cows, chickens, worms, bees, olive orchard, pecan orchard, chestnut orchard, home fruit orchard, home vegetable garden, passive solar house, reclaimed wood built barn, timber plantations and regenerating bush.
+On the farm you will find sheep, cows, chickens, worms, bees, olive orchard, pecan orchard, chestnut orchard, vegetable and cut flower market garden, establishing food forests, home fruit orchard, home vegetable garden, passive solar house, reclaimed wood built barn, hardwood timber plantations and regenerating bush.

 Meet the Farmers

-creating while searching for practical sustainable solutions to our global environmental crises.
+Niva Kay studied interdisciplinary environmental studies (where she met Yotam) and continued into Permaculture design.
+She had many hands-on experiences around the globe, growing, building and creating while searching for practical sustainable solutions to our global environmental crises.
 Niva and Yotam co-taught Permaculture design courses in Israel.
 Niva is a photographer and cinematographer, producer and director.
-Check out here current project - Strike 4 Climate The Film.
+Check out her current project - High Tide Don't Hide.
 Niva is behind all of Pakaraka Permaculture's social media.

 Yotam Kay is a master gardener, growing vegetables and teaching others how to do it since 2005.
 Yotam loves growing things and sharing his passion for it.
-Yotam holds a Diploma in Permaculture Design, and is a certified teacher.
+Yotam holds a Diploma in Permaculture Design and is a certified teacher.
 Yotam had been working on a wide range of projects before establishing Pakaraka Permaculture in 2014; leading community garden projects, establishing food gardens & sustainability programs in schools, to managing commercial organic gardens in New

-Shaked From has been living 'off-grid' for the last decade, focusing on exploring and creating collaborations for regenerative abundance as a response to the global crises.
+Shaked From has been living off-grid for the last decade, focusing on exploring and creating collaborations for regenerative abundance as a response to the global crises.
 Shaked has been one of the Trustees developing Kotare Village, managed the Heritage Fruit Tree Nursery and Forest Garden for Koanga Institute, and worked with schools and other institutions in establishing food/educational gardens.
-Shaked has been teaching Permaculture related courses such as Design, Propagation, Forest garden design and management, Appropriate technologies, Bio-char production and application, Bio-intensive gardening, etc. Shaked specifically enjoys exploring practical, place based, regenerative solutions for simple living.
+Shaked has been teaching Permaculture related courses such as Design, Propagation, Forest garden design and management, Appropriate technologies, Bio-char production and application, Bio-intensive gardening, etc. Shaked specifically enjoys exploring practical, place-based, regenerative solutions for simple living.